 Added descriptions of my personal studio and mobile podcasting setups in Andy’s Home Studio Gear and Andy’s Mobile Podcasting Gear to provide an idea of what works in the real world.

-Removed coverage of a number of programs that are no longer available or recommended, including WireTap Studio and Übercaster.
+Removed coverage of programs that are no longer available or recommended, including WireTap Studio and Übercaster.

 Added coverage of Audacity in Mac Applications and Tools, Record with Audacity, and Edit with Audacity.

-Added information about recording Skype conversations with Ecamm Call Recorder for the Mac in Mac Applications and Tools and Record Online Interviews.
+Added information about recording Skype conversations with Ecamm’s Call Recorder in Mac Applications and Tools and Record Online Interviews.

 Added a step-by-step discussion of how to Record with GarageBand for iOS and Record with Voice Record Pro for iOS.